Frequently Asked Questions

 Where did Iris go to school?

-Iris attended Washington State University where she earned a degree a Bachelors of Fine Art.
+Iris attended Washington State University where she earned her Bachelors of Fine Art.
 Her junior year was spent at a small art academy in Florence, Italy called Accademia Italiana.
 Iris also obtained her Masters in Teaching K-8 in 2009 from Western Governors University.

 How long has Iris been finger painting?